Estimating PoS earnings

-Proof-of-stake earnings depend on current PoS difficulty and the amount of coins you have locked for staking.
-The more coins you stake, the better chance you have to “win” the right to sign next PoS block.
-Of course, it’s important to be able to estimate your chances and predict in some way how much can you earn.
-Here is the most simple way to do so.
+Proof-of-stake earnings depend on current PoS difficulty and the number of coins you have locked for staking.
+The more coins you stake, the better chance you have to “win” the right to sign the next PoS block.
+Of course, it’s important to estimate your chances and predict how much you can earn in some way.
+Here is the most straightforward way to do so.

-First, we need to get current PoS difficulty, which can be found in the block explorer.
-This value then divides by 1000000000000 (10 ^ 12), which in Zano network is one coin basis.
+First, we need to get the current PoS difficulty, which can be found in the block explorer.
+This value is then divided by 1000000000000 (10 ^ 12), which in the Zano network is one coin basis.

 Second, we again divide it by

-100. This operation lets us take PoS mining timestamp frame into account.
-Without getting into further details, this factor provides hash variety in PoS mining and can be somewhere between 80 and 160.
-It’s reasonable to simply use value of 100 here.
+288. This operation lets us take the PoS mining timestamp frame into account.
+Without further details, this factor provides hash variety in PoS mining and can be somewhere between 256 and 320.
+It’s reasonable to use the value of 288 here.

-Now we have an estimation of how many coins participate in PoS mining currently.
+Now we have an estimation of how many coins participate in PoS mining currently as

-As you may know Zano network emits an average of 1 coin each minute with 50-50 spread between PoS and PoW.
+As you may know, the Zano network emits an average of 1 coin each minute with a 50-50 spread between PoS and PoW.
 That makes it

-720 you will get a number of coins you need mine 1 Zano coin a day.
+720, you will get the number of coins you need to mine 1 Zano coin a day.
 Now, you can estimate the number of coins you will earn as

-Please keep in mind that all the above is an expectation and can heavily vary.
+Please keep in mind that all the above is an expectation and can vary heavily.